Any trauma can have serious emotional and psychological impacts. That’s especially true if the traum…

 In Florida, the statute of limitations to file a personal injury claim is four years (it can vary by state).
 After that amount of time has gone by, it’s likely that a court would not hear your case, even if injuries are significant.
 There are some exceptions, though, such as if you weren’t immediately aware of the harm caused by the accident.
 In that situation, the court may be willing to extend the time frame.

 Sometimes, the statute of limitations in Florida is actually shorter than four years.
 This is true if you plan to file a suit against the state of Florida or a local governmental entity.
 And, if your case involves medical malpractice (when a healthcare professional causes an injury through a negligent act), then you must typically file within two years.
 Exceptions can include if you couldn’t reasonably have known about the malpractice within that time frame.
 If a medical professional actually concealed information about the negligence, then the statute of limitation is two years from when you learned this information or seven years from when it happened

 A personal injury is an umbrella term that refers to they many types of injuries that can be sustained in an accident, such as physical, emotional, and/or mental injuries.
 However, a bodily injury is a specific type of personal injury—a physical injury such as bruises, broken bones, and a head injury just to name a few.

-No Cost – No Obligation Consultation
+Contact Us for a No Cost & No Obligation Consultation

 Our experienced personal injury lawyers always consider how an accident might impact the remainder of their clients’ lives.
 Personal injuries such as disfigurement or permanent disability can cause a lifelong challenge for an accident victim.
 For example, the impact of damages from an accident involving personal injury or wrongful death can affect: